Jingtai Emperor: Succession problems, deposition and death

 After regaining the throne, Emperor Yingzong denied the legitimacy of the Jingtai Emperor.
-As a result, no official portrait of him survived.
-This portrait, The Portrait of Emperor Daizong of Ming, was created during the Qing dynasty, long after the Emperor's death.
+No official portrait of the Jingtai Emperor survived.
+This portrait, The Portrait of Emperor Daizong of Ming, was created during the Qing dynasty, long after his death.

 The plot was orchestrated by Shi, Cao, Xu, and Zhang Yue (1393–1458).
 They saw an opportunity when the Emperor fell ill at the end of 1456, causing him to cancel audiences and New Year ceremonies in 1457.
 The Emperor refused to appoint a successor, and the court was filled with anxiety as they prepared for his death.
 On the morning of 11 February 1457, the conspirators forcefully removed Emperor Yingzong from his residence and placed him on the throne, surprising officials who had come for the morning audience.
 Emperor Yingzong wasted no time in making changes to the government, promoting the conspirators and dismissing officials from the previous regime.
 Some supporters of the Jingtai regime, including Yu Qian, Wang Wen, and three high-ranking eunuchs, were executed.

 Emperor Yingzong demoted the Jingtai Emperor to the Prince of Cheng, and the former emperor never fully recovered from his illness.
 He died on 14 March 1457.
 There is speculation that he may have been murdered.
 His brother gave him the posthumous name Li ('Rebel') and buried him outside the imperial mausoleums at Yuchuanshan.
 Some officials suggested abolishing his era name, similar to the abolishment of the Jianwen era, but Emperor Yingzong did not agree.
 In 1475, the Chenghua Emperor restored his imperial title and changed the posthumous name to Emperor Gongren Kangding Jing, which was shorter than the names given to other emperors.
 In the mid-17th century, the Hongguang Emperor of the Southern Ming dynasty gave him the temple name Daizong.

-Consorts and issue
+Family

 After the Jingtai Emperor's death, his concubines were ordered to commit suicide.
 The former empress, Lady Wang, was allowed to continue living outside the palace, allegedly under the protection of her nephew, who had regained his position as heir and later became the Chenghua Emperor.
 Emperor Yingzong had her house searched and confiscated 200,000 liang of silver and other treasures.
 The Chenghua Emperor allowed her to keep her remaining possessions.
 Lady Wang died in January 1507.
 She was given the posthumous name Empress Zhenhui Jing and buried in her husband's mausoleum.

 The Jingtai Emperor had a daughter, (Note: The History of Ming contains conflicting information regarding the number of daughters born to the Jingtai Emperor.
 Volume 113, in the biography of Empress Wang, states she bore him two daughters, while volume 121, in the biography of the princesses, records that he had only one daughter.)
 Princess Gu'an, who was born in 1449.
 She married Wang Xian (d.
 1514).